ESG

 additional revenue, rewarding its sustainable efforts.

-So, the Carbon market is a system where companies can buy and sell carbon credits, helping businesses manage their carbon footprints while operating sustainably and profitably.
-It provides financial motivation for companies to minimize their environmental impact.
+the Carbon market is a system where companies can buy and sell carbon credits,

-Types of carbon markets-
+Types of Carbon Markets

-- Compliance Carbon Markets
+Carbon Markets

-- Voluntary Carbon Markets
+Carbon Markets

-credits to offset their emissions without legal requirements.
+carbon credits to offset their emissions without legal requirements.
 They buy Verified

 Emission Reduction (VERs) from projects like reforestation, renewable energy

-carbon neutrality.
+credits for carbon neutrality.

 How Carbon Markets Work

-Imagine a
+Imagine

-emit.
+they emit.
 Whether they are under their limit or over their limit.
-Then, companies that
+Then,

-Regulatory Landscape and Global Trends in
+Regulatory Landscape and

 Business